 Quoted matter

-• quoted matter less than four lines long is generally run into the text.
+• Quoted matter less than four lines long should generally be run into the text.

 References

-• in reference to articles or books the title is italicized: A Crossroad in the Forest: The Path to a Sustainable Forest Sector in BCThe Resettlement of British Columbia.
+• Italicize article or book titles: A Crossroad in the Forest: The Path to a Sustainable Forest Sector in BCThe Resettlement of British Columbia.

-• in references to newspapers, please include article title and pages: “More New Vessels,” Victoria Colonist, 19 January 1898, 8.
+• In references to newspapers, include article title and page number: “More New Vessels,” Victoria Colonist, 19 January 1898, 8.

 Metric vs. Imperial measurements

-• all measurements are metric: please convert miles into kilometres, feet to metres, acres to hectares, etc.
+• Use metric measurements; where necessary, convert miles into kilometres, feet to metres, acres to hectares, etc.

 Geographical terms

-• interior British Columbia, the Interior; coastal islands, the Coast; northern British Columbia, the North; the North Pacific, the northern Pacific.
+• Conventions for some common references include: interior British Columbia, the Interior; coastal islands, the Coast; northern British Columbia, the North; the North Pacific, the northern Pacific.

 Nationalities and groups of people

-• capitalize specific national, linguistic, tribal, cultural, and other groupings of people: Indigenous, Asian, Italian, Caucasian, Indo-European, Black, First Nations, Aboriginal.
+• Capitalize specific national, linguistic, tribal, cultural, and other groupings of people: Indigenous, Asian, Italian, Caucasian, Indo-European, Black, First Nations.

 Graphics & Images